V-GEN-Lab/DyDEVILS/README.md

-# Dynamic DEVILS (Dengue Evolutionary Viral Intra-genotype Lineage System) - A Systematic Lineage Classification Below the Genotype Level for Dengue Serotypes (1, 2, 3 and 4)
+# DyDEVILS (Dynamic Dengue Evolutionary Viral Intra-genotype Lineage System) - A Systematic Lineage Classification Below the Genotype Level for Dengue Serotypes (1, 2, 3 and 4)

 This repository contains the result of using a semi-automatic workflow for classifying Dengue virus (DENV) based on complete genome sequences.
 It addresses the current limitations in sub-genotype classification, offering a more granular and standardized system compared to traditional methods.
 Check our preprint at https://doi.org/10.1101/2024.03.25.586629